LucaVallazza/LucaVallazza/README.md

 ## 👋 Hi, I'm Luca!
-I'm a self-taught developer with 3 years of hands-on experience in web development.
+I'm a self-taught developer with 6 years of hands-on experience in software development.
 My journey started out of sheer curiosity and has grown into a passion for building efficient and visually appealing web applications, starting on **C#**, going going through **Python** and the last year focusing mainly on **JavaScript**.

 ### Main Tools and Technologies: